-- Each modification has an unique storeid. - The server maintains a history of storeids. - If the history of storeids on server A is a subset of that in server B, then B contains newer copies. - Coda will consider B to have the latest version. - This method is useful for files, but can be very conservative for directories. - Coda maintains the following information: - Coda maintains the LSID (latest storage id), and the current length of the update history. - LSID → client:<monotonically increasing integer > - A replication site also contains the length of the update history of every other replica. - CVV → A vector containing all the length estimates constitutes
+- Each modification has an unique storeid. - The server maintains a history of storeids. - If the history of storeids on server A is a subset of that in server B, then B contains newer copies. - Coda will consider B to have the latest version. - This method is useful for files, but can be very conservative for directories. - Coda maintains the following information: - Coda maintains the LSID (latest storage id), and the current length of the update history. - LSID \rightarrow client:<monotonically increasing integer> - A replication site also contains the length of the update history of every replica.
+This is like a vector clock.
+It is called the CVV.